dmx-systems/dmx-documentation/docs/user.rst

 ======================

 As DMX is made to work like a human brain you can navigate in an associative way.
-The "Related" tab of the :ref:`detail panel<user-the-detail-panel>` detail panel permits you to navigate the database by listing all associated items.
+The "Related" tab of the :ref:`detail panel<user-the-detail-panel>` detail panel permits you to navigate the database by listing associated items.

 Use the "Related" button in the context menu to get there.